-What is more, it has a self-modulating technology that balances the electric power output and the hot water output, adding to the energy-efficiency of the heater.
+What is more, it has a self-modulating technology that balances the electric power output and the hot water output, adding to the heater’s energy-efficiency.

 #4 Rinnai V Series HE (Classic Gas Tankless Hot Water Heater)

 Rinnai V Series HE is a line of classic gas tankless water heaters.
-This is the type of gas heater most people who have tankless heater have.
+This is the type of gas heater most people who have tankless heaters have.

 In many ways, having a gas tankless heater with an outdoor installation is a good idea.
-Yes, having tankless heater installed as close to the water faucets and showers does make sense; the time needed for the hot water to reach that particular faucet is shorter.
-However, gas heaters do contain gas, an explosive and smelly substance, and having Rinnai V Series HE installed outdoor does make sense from this viewpoint.
+Yes, having a tankless heater installed as close to the water faucets and showers does make sense; the time needed for the hot water to reach that particular faucet is shorter.
+However, gas heaters contain gas, an explosive and smelly substance, and having Rinnai V Series HE installed outdoor makes sense from this viewpoint.